mekari-engineering/devcenter-kb/docs/hmac-authentication/ruby.md

 ## Creating HMAC Signature
 {: .fw-300 }

 [The signature](/docs/kb/authentication/hmac#generating-signature) is one of the requirements for forming an API request with HMAC Authentication.
-The signature is an HMAC256 representation of the request line (a combination of the request method, the request path, and `HTTP/1`.1) and the `Date` header in [RFC 7231](https://www.ietf.org/rfc/rfc7231.txt) format.
+The signature is an HMAC256 representation of the request line (a combination of the request method, the request path, the query params and `HTTP/1.1`) and the `Date` header in [RFC 7231](https://www.ietf.org/rfc/rfc7231.txt) format.
 Carbon will be used to generate the date string for us.
 The signature must then be converted into a Base64 string so that it can be attached to the `Authorization` header.

 The code will look like this: